laoban-dev/laoban/README.md

 ## Validation on project.details.json

-## Profiling each command
-* Add to log
-* Create new '.profile' which is appended to by each command
-* Add command to show profiles
-    * latest
-    * maybe some stats
-    * maybe even a picture...

 ## Autocalculate generation from links
 Because we have links between projects we can calculate this and display them